Yahyakiani/Css_Notes/Psychology/Theories.md

 species (Lorenz, 1966, 1974).
 Lorenz’s instinct approach led to the controversial notion that aggressive energy constantly builds up in an individual until the person fi nally discharges it in a process called catharsis.
   -  **Frustration-aggression theory** tries to explain aggression in terms of events like this one.
-It suggests that frustration (the reaction to the thwarting or blocking of goals) produces anger, which leads to a readiness to act aggressively.
-Whether actual aggression occurs depends on the presence of aggressive cues, stimuli that have been associated in the past with actual aggression or violence and that will trigger aggression again
+It suggests that frustration (the reaction to the thwarting or blocking of goals) produces anger, which leads to a readiness to act aggressively.
+Whether actual aggression occurs depends on the presence of aggressive cues, stimuli that have been associated in the past with actual aggression or violence and that will trigger aggression again
   - According to **observational learning theory**, people observe the behavior of models and the subsequent consequences of that